Newspaper Page Text

 driver after having secured the li

-cense number of the wrecked ma
+cense number oi the wrecked ma

 chine.

-On Sunday afternoon, December
+On Sunday afternoon.
+December

 mas musicale given by the stud

-Gammon Theological seminary
+Gammon Theological .seminary.

-Handel’'s Messiah, the great ora
+Handel's Messiah, the great ora

 torio which is sung at this season